Immersive Visualization Competition

 staff //AT// ivc.tamu.edu

-by 5:00pm, Friday, October 31, 2008.
 Students will be notified of their selection and will be granted a computer account on the IVC systems to begin work on their visualization.
-Participants will present their final results in the IVC for judging on Friday, November 14, 2008.
+Participants will present their final results in the IVC for judging on Friday, November 4, 2011.
 We strongly urge you to begin work on your project as early as possible.

-To qualify, a participant must be a full-time student enrolled at Texas A&M University during the Fall 2008 semester.
+To qualify, participants must be a full-time student enrolled at Texas A&M University during the Fall 2011 semester.
 All majors are encouraged to participate.
+Both individuals and teams may compete.
+Only one proposal may be submitted per person/team.

 Participants may develop their visualizations on any system, but the final results must be compatible with the hardware and software available in the IVC.
-Click here for information about the IVC systems.
 Participants are responsible for ensuring that their results will perform as expected in the IVC.
-They may request that additional software be installed by IVC staff, but such requests are not guaranteed.
+They may request that additional software be installed by IVC staff, but such requests are not guaranteed to be accepted.

 On the day of the competition, each student will present a five to ten minute demonstration of his or her results.
 Entries will be judged based on